dwhieb/dissertation/README.md

     - **Part of Speech:** Select _Hepple part of speech tags_
     - **Separator Character:** Leave this set to the underscore (`_`)

 1. Click the _Process_ button.
 This will begin converting the corpus, which will take several minutes.
-This converts each text in the OANC to a new file that is tokenized and tagged for part of speech.
+This converts each text in the OANC to a new text file (`.txt`) that is tokenized and tagged for part of speech.

 #### Converting the OANC to JSON